AdvancedMacros/AvancedMacros.github.io/_docs/installation.md

 Advanced Macros is installed using the standard procedure for installing mods with Forge.
 Below is a step-by-step tutorial.

-1. Install a version of Forge compatible with the mod (1.12-1.14 as of July, 21st 2020).
+1. Install a version of Forge compatible with the mod (`1.12`-`1.14`-`1.15.2` as of September, 19st 2022).
 Tutorials on this can be found elsewhere.

 2. Download the latest of Advanced Macros, corresponding to the Forge version you want to run, from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/advanced-macros).